Woman Thou Art Loosed: On the 7th Day

 Woman Thou Art Loosed: On the 7th Day is a 2012 American drama film directed by Neema Barnette and starring Blair Underwood, Sharon Leal, Nicole Beharie Clyde R Jones, and Pam Grier.
 It is the sequel to the 2004 film Woman Thou Art Loosed.

 Plot

-David and Kari Ames' lives are picture-perfect until their six-year-old daughter Mikayla goes missing.
-As a search for her persists during the course of a week, secrets that were hidden under the Ames' veneer unearth themselves and threaten to tear the couple and their marriage apart.
+David and Kari Ames enjoy a seemingly idyllic life until their six-year-old daughter, Mikayla, disappears.
+As the search intensifies over the week that follows, long-concealed secrets beneath the surface of their seemingly perfect facade emerge, endangering their marriage and their family.